France's Hollande says pushes growth over austerity

-PARIS France's poll-leading Socialist presidential candidate Francois Hollande said on Thursday that budget-cutting targets should not be set in stone and he would bend them in favour of growth.
+PARIS France's poll-leading Socialist presidential candidate Francois Hollande said on Thursday that budget-cutting targets should not be set in stone and he would bend them in favor of growth.

 Hollande, who has been shown mostly ahead of rival President Nicolas Sarkozy in pre-election polls, has promised to balance French finances by 2017 if he wins the April-May contest.